The Band's Robbie Robertson Looks Back On 50 Years Of 'Music From Big Pink'

 Today, The Band's Robbie Robertson is going to take us back 50 years, to a basement just outside of Woodstock, New York and the formation of a sound and an album that all these years later still shapes the musical landscape.

 The album is Music from Big Pink and the band is, of course, The Band.
 (Its generic name came from the fact that in the early '60s they were a backing band, supporting the rollicking rockabilly artist Ronnie Hawkins.
-The four — Canadians Robbie Robertson, Garth Hudson, Richard Manuel and the kid from Arkansas, Levon Helm — were then known as The Hawks.)
+The group — Canadians Robbie Robertson, Garth Hudson, Richard Manuel, Rick Danko and the kid from Arkansas, Levon Helm — was then known as The Hawks.)

-In 1965-66 the four got to work backing Bob Dylan on his world tour; afterwards, they all (including Dylan) found refuge in the basement of a home in West Saugerties, New York.
+In 1965-66, the group got to work backing Bob Dylan on his world tour; afterwards, they (and Dylan) found refuge in the basement of a home in West Saugerties, New York.
 The house, with its salmon-pink siding, became known as "Big Pink."

 When Bob Dylan wasn't around Big Pink, The Band began to flesh out its own sound and, in 1968, went to a studio in New York City — and later, studios around Los Angeles — to record their first album, Music from Big Pink.

-That landmark record turned 50 years old at the end of July, and is now getting an anniversary re-release on August 31, with new mixes (including a 5.1 mix), a book and so much more.
+That landmark record turned 50 years old at the beginning of July, and is now getting an anniversary re-release on August 31, with new mixes (including a 5.1 mix), a book and so much more.

 We spoke with Robbie Robertson about the recording process of The Band's debut record, the Dylan sessions and the upcoming reissue.